 The temptation for governments to use money creation to inflate away the real value of nominal liabilities has been studied by Columbia University economist Guillermo Calvo (Calvo 1978) and University of Chicago economists Robert Lucas and Nancy Stokey (Lucas and Stokey 1983), among others.
 For instance, take a case of extreme lack of policy commitment in which decisions are made with no regard for past promises.
 If there is nominal debt outstanding, then ignoring the costs of inflation, the government might choose to produce a monetary expansion large enough to eliminate or greatly reduce the real debt.
 Over time, though, the public would come to expect such behavior and this would result in ever-higher inflation and nominal interest rates.

-This vicious cycle can be forestalled only through a commitment to future low-inflation policies.
-An independent central bank helps to provide such commitment because the formation of monetary policy occurs outside the day-to-day demands of government finance and the sphere of political influence.
+This vicious cycle can be forestalled through a commitment to future low-inflation policies.
+A central bank with independence in the conduct of monetary policy can provide such commitment because the formation of monetary policy occurs outside the day-to-day demands of government finance and the sphere of political influence.

 University of California, Santa Barbara economist Finn Kydland and Arizona State University economist Edward C. Prescott (Kydland and Prescott 1977), as well as Harvard University economist Robert Barro and Clemson University economist David Gordon (Barro and Gordon 1983), have studied the interaction between lack of policy commitment and inflation.
 In their analyses, monetary policy can affect the real economy only through expansions that come as a surprise to the public.
 These expansions are tempting to pursue if there are inefficiencies in the economy that make real activity undesirably low.
 For example, labor or product markets may not be perfectly competitive, and some wages and prices may be inflexible.

 If monetary policy is controlled by a government that cannot commit to its future policy behavior, then such surprise expansions would result in a high inflation rate but no benefit in terms of real activity — over time the public would no longer be surprised by the monetary expansions.
-But if monetary policy is conducted under commitment, the economy can benefit from lower inflation with the same level of real activity (Wolman 2001).
-Insulating the central bank from short-term political pressures can facilitate such commitment.
+But if monetary policy is conducted under commitment, the economy can benefit from lower inflation with the same level of real activity (for example, see Wolman 2001).
+Insulating monetary policy decisions from short-term political pressures can facilitate such commitment.

 From the passage of the Federal Reserve Act of 1913 until 1935, the Federal Reserve Board of Governors was relatively closely tied to the federal government.
 The Board was comprised of five members appointed to staggered 10-year terms by the President and two ex-officio members, the Secretary of the Treasury and Comptroller of the Currency.
 The Fed was subordinate to the U.S. Treasury's priorities.
 For example, it was called upon to help fund World War I by lending money to banks to buy Liberty bonds.